raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-From the Inspector window, in the 'Text Input' for the new TextMeshPro GameObject, change `New Text` to `Time: 0`.
+From the Inspector window, in the Text Input propery for the new TextMeshPro GameObject, change `New Text` to `Time: 0`.

 Use the **Rect Transform** component to change the alignment to **Top Right**.
 Also change the position to `x = -60`, `y = -50`: